Home > Study Abroad in Europe > Study Abroad in Iceland: Get Started

 Unfortunately, there isn't currently a way to apply for a study abroad residence permit online.
 It must be done manually, on paper.

 Moving to Iceland will likely be a big adjustment, especially if you're coming from the States!
-With its cold weather, Nordic language, and different culture, it might take a minute to adjust to such a big change.
+With its cold weather, Nordic language, and different culture, it might take a minute to get your sea legs.

 An adjustment period is totally normal.
-There are some general things that you can do to help you get settled in more quickly and easily.
+Still, there are some general things that you can do to help you get settled in more quickly and easily.

 Invest in rainproof gear.
 Iceland is rainy, and there's nothing worse than being cold, then wet, then cold and wet.
 A great rain jacket with a hood and waterproof shoes with traction will quickly become your go-tos on drizzly days.